thutaj4/scrabble/README.md

 the core concepts learned in the classes and more.

-I wrote this during the infancy of my computer science career, so the code is not particularly pretty or well-designed.
+I wrote this during the infancy of my computer science career, so the code is not particularly pretty or well-structured.
 I'd redo the whole thing, but I'd rather move on to learn new things instead of stagnating with this for too long.